 - We had a trip away to Valladolid where we spent $42 a night on a hotel.

 - Exit tax to leave Mexico at Cancun airport cost 295 pesos ($24) each.

 It is interesting to see that we actually spent slightly less living in Playa del Carmen than we did in Chiang Mai, Thailand which we found a much cheaper destination overall.
 We did have a much nicer apartment with swimming pool and also rented a scooter, so I’d still say Chiang Mai is better value for money.

 We were surprised how affordable it was to live in such a popular tourist town with an apartment only two minutes walk from the Caribbean Sea.
 It was definitely far less than we would have spent if we had stayed in hotels and just confirms our love for renting apartments and travelling slowly.

 For a solo traveller’s perspective see James at Nomadic Note’s Playa budget where he spent $850 a month.

 We keep track of our travel expenses using our Trail Wallet iPhone app.
 It has made the process much easier as we can set a daily budget, choose the categories we want to track, and easily add new amounts while we are out and about.
-If you need some help staying on budget then Trail Wallet is available in the App store for just $1.99.
+If you need some help staying on budget you can try Trail Wallet for free in the App store—download it here.